-- (a) The Tribe shall file a copy of the draft TEIR and a Notice of Completion with the State Clearinghouse, the State Gaming Agency, the County, and the California Department of Justice, Office of the Attorney General.
-The Tribe shall also post the Notice of Completion and a copy of the draft TEIR on its website.
-The Notice of Completion shall include all of the following information: - (1) A brief description of the Project; - (2) The proposed location of the Project; - (3) An address where copies of the draft TEIR are available; and - (4) Notice of a period of forty-five (45) days during which the Tribe will receive comments on the draft TEIR. - (b) The Tribe will submit ten (10) copies each of the draft TEIR and the Notice of Completion to the County, which will be asked to post public notice of the draft TEIR at the office of the County Board of Supervisors and to furnish the public notice to the public libraries serving the County.
-The County shall also be asked to serve in a timely manner the Notice of Completion to all Interested Persons, which Interested Persons shall be identified by the Tribe for the County, to the extent it can identify them.
-In addition, the Tribe will provide public notice by at least one (1) of the procedures specified below: - (1) Publication at least one time by the Tribe in a newspaper of general circulation in the area affected by the Project.
-If more than one area is affected, the notice shall be published in the newspaper of largest circulation from among the newspapers of general circulation in those areas; or - (2) Direct mailing by the Tribe to the owners of property adjacent to, but outside, the Indian lands on which the Project is to be located.
+(a) The Tribe shall file a copy of the draft TEIR and a Notice of Completion (NOC) with the State Clearinghouse, the State Gaming Agency, the County, and the California Department of Justice, Office of the Attorney General.
+The Tribe shall also post the NOC and a copy of the draft TEIR on its website.
+The NOC shall include all of the following information:

+- (1) A brief description of the Project; - (2) The proposed location of the Project; - (3) An address where copies of the draft TEIR are available; and - (4) Notice of a period of forty-five (45) days during which comments on the draft TEIR may be submitted to the Tribe. - (b) The Tribe will submit forty-five (45) copies each of the draft TEIR and the NOC to the County, which will be asked to serve in a timely manner the NOC to all Interested Persons and asked to post public notice of the draft TEIR at the office of the County Board of Supervisors and to furnish the public notice to the public libraries serving the County.
+As an alternative to paper copies, the Tribe and County may agree that a single electronic copy of the draft TEIR and NOC may be submitted by the Tribe to the County.
+Interested Persons shall be identified by the Tribe for the County, to the extent it can identify them.
+In addition, the Tribe will provide public notice by at least one (1) of the procedures specified below: - (1) Publication at least one (1) time by the Tribe in a newspaper of general circulation in the area affected by the Project.
+If more than one (1) area is affected, the notice shall be published in the newspaper of largest circulation from among the newspapers of general circulation in those areas; or - (2) Direct mailing by the Tribe to the owners and occupants of property adjacent to, but outside, the Indian lands on which the Project is to be located.
 Owners of such property shall be identified as shown on the latest equalization assessment roll.